UloE-G/sportsquiz/README.md

 ### Content

-- The video used to help me create the quiz was from [here](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1825s).
+- The video used to help me create the quiz was from on youtube by [GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1825s).

-- The video used to help me create a timer was found [here](https://www.youtube.com/watch?v=x7WJEmxNlEs&t=1s).
+- The video used to help me create a timer was found on youtube by [Florin Pop](https://www.youtube.com/watch?v=x7WJEmxNlEs&t=1s).

-- The video used to help me stop the timer was found [here](https://www.youtube.com/watch?v=JRevaOwNKTI).
+- The video used to help me stop the timer was found on youtube by [codeSTACKr](https://www.youtube.com/watch?v=JRevaOwNKTI).

 ### Media
 - The angry emoji was taken from [Adobe Stock](https://stock.adobe.com/search?k=angry+emoji).